sametsafak/samplate/README.md

 Command  | Description
 -------- | -----------
-watch | Starts watch mode.
+watch | Start watch mode.
-styles:scss | Compiles css files from sass files.
-Creates sourcemaps, autoprefixes, and minifies. scripts:bundle | Bundle script files.
+styles:scss | Compile css files from sass files.
+Create sourcemaps, autoprefixes, and minifiy them. scripts:bundle | Bundle script files.
 Babel is included (without import/export using) so you can write es6 codes.
 They will be transpiled via Babel to es5!
 You can enable or disable babel for each bundle inside of _gulp.config.js_ file.
 It creates sourcemaps also. eslint | Lints the scripts.
-You can enable or disable if for each bundle _gulp.config.js_ file. optimizeImages | Optimize images (gif, jpeg, svg, png). fileinclude | Compile htmls with added partials like header.html, footer.html etc. copy:images | Copy images to dist folder. copy:givenpaths | Copy paths to dist folder. exportzip | Exports project as zip file. clean | Clean dist folder. default |  Or just write __gulp__ to the terminal.
-It makes same tasks of watch mode except watching files. export | Export project for **production.**
+You can enable or disable if for each bundle _gulp.config.js_ file. optimizeImages | Optimize images (gif, jpeg, svg, png). fileinclude | Compile htmls with added partials like header.html, footer.html etc. copy:images | Copy images to dist folder. copy:givenpaths | Copy paths to dist folder. exportzip | Export project as zip file. clean | Clean dist folder. default |  Or just write __gulp__ to the terminal.
+It makes same tasks of **watch mode** except watching files. export | Export project for **production.**